qobilidop/studio/README.md

-# Workspace
+# Studio

-Workspace for all my personal projects that don't need a separate repo.
+My default workspace for anything not requiring a separate repo.